itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 # Xtext and controlled natural languages for software requirements
 Several tools and approaches exist for the documentation of formal requirements.
 However, stakeholders usually document requirements informally, i.e. in natural language.
 Often using text processing programs which do not provide any input assistance related to the requirements and do not allow their automated validation or post-processing.
 This leads either to higher efforts for cost intensive and time consuming human review processes or to reduced quality and can have a negative impact on subsequent development phases.
 To compensate these disadvantages of the usage of natural language in requirements documentation, various approaches exist.
-One of these approaches is to control the use of natural language by using templates in order to create acceptable requirement as they are written.
+One of these approaches is to control the use of natural language by using templates in order to create acceptable requirements as they are written.

 This series shows how to create a controlled natural language based on sentence templates (boilerplates) using Xtext.
 The language will allow the usage of free text in combination with references to model elements at specific parts of the boilerplates.
 In comprehension to text processing programs the language will support the user through the usability functions of Xtex and will ensure that the requirements match the used boilerplates.

-Part one of this series is about the formalization of informal natural language and the realization of the boilerplates in the formal Xtext grammar.
+Part one of this series is about the formalization of informal natural language and the realization of the boilerplates in the Xtext grammar.
 Besides the grammar we will see how to use strings as cross-references in a convenient and readable way.
 Part two deals with the validation of the natural language requirements using Natural Language Processing (NLP).
 This part shows how to include external libraries into a Xtext project and how to use the validation API.
 Finally, part three will show how to extract domain specific concepts from the free text parts of the boilerplates using NLP methods.
 The focus of this part lies on the Quickfix API of Xtext.